 On the left is a triglyceride where palmitic acid occupies the middle position of the “fork”, as is in a fat blend with beta palmitate.
 On the right is a triglyceride where palmitic acid occupies the first and third positions of the “fork”, as is found in some commonly used formula fat blends.

 In order for fatty acids to be absorbed into the intestine, a triglyceride must first be broken down.

 In a commonly used fat blend, when palmitic acid is freed from the first and third positions of the “fork”, it can bind to calcium in the gut.
 This palmitic acid-calcium complex is called a “calcium soap”.
 Calcium soap formation is associated with less fatty acid and calcium absorption, as well as harder stools.

 In contrast, when palmitic acid occupies the middle position of the “fork”, as in Kabrita Goat Milk Toddler Formula’s fat blend with beta palmitate, oleic acid is freed from the first and third positions.
 Palmitic acid remains attached to the backbone and is absorbed into the intestinal cell.
 Palmitic acid is unable to bind with calcium and “calcium soaps” are not formed!

 Palmitic acid is a critical fatty acid in breast milk and an integral part of the fat in formula.
 Manufacturers may source palmitic acid from palm oil or palm olein, or another plant-based oil.
 As fats undergo a complex digestive process, it’s not simply palm or palm olein oil that is to blame for the creation of “calcium soaps”.
 Rather, it is the structure of fatty acids in formula, such as palmitic acid, that impacts the formation of “calcium soaps” in the gut.

-For more information for Health Professionals and to request samples for your practice, click here.
+For more information for Health Professionals and to request samples for your practice, visit our Healthcare Professionals page.